Well that’s pretty wild.

-However, never in a million years would I think a largemouth could consume a near two foot long SNAKE.
+However, you generally don’t think one would consume a near two foot long snake.
 A 10-inch soft plastic?
 Sure.
-But there’s a reason they don’t make 22-inch Strike King Bullworm…
+But there’s a reason you can’t find a 24-inch Strike King Bullworm.
+(Gambler does make a 16-inch big bass worm).

 But one fisherman discovered a snake that was roughly 22-inches long inside a 16-inch largemouth in Florida.
+Sounds like fiction, right?

 In the video, the fisherman begins to pull the snake from the bass’s mouth, and it feels like it goes on forever until he finally reaches the end.